Cockatiel Harness: Best Flight Harness For Cockatiels Reviewed

 Can you put a harness on a cockatiel?

 Yes, you can put a harness on a cockatiel.
+Most birds dislike it at first but get used to it in time if you semi force it.
+However, it is crucial to ensure that your cockatiel accepts the harness comfortably and willingly.
 Cockatiels are generally gentle and easy to train, so most people find that putting a harness on them is not too difficult.
 There are a few things to keep in mind, however.

 First, make sure that the harness fits correctly - it should be snug but not tight.
 Second, start with short training sessions and gradually increase the time that the bird spends wearing the harness until it is comfortable wearing it for long periods of time.
 Finally, always reward your bird for good behavior when putting on or taking off the harness.
 This will help ensure that the experience is positive for both of you.
 There is just so much of cockatiel harness to discover, so take advantage of the deals and buy your cockatiel harness online and get free shipping for purchase orders above 25 USD.